top of page

 THE BASICS OF CERAMICS

-- Glazes - process and procedures for application and firing
+Firing - the process of firing-Kiln - how it works-Glazes - process and procedures for application

 PART 2